zzzprojects/EntityFramework-Extensions/README.md

 ## BulkSaveChanges

 ##### Problem
-You need to save hundreds or thousands of entities but you are not satisfied with Entity Framework performance.
+You need to save hundreds or thousands of entities, but you are not satisfied with Entity Framework performance.

 ##### Solution
-BulkSaveChanges is exactly like SaveChanges but perform way faster.
-It’s easy to use, you only need to replace “SaveChanges” by “BulkSaveChanges” and you are done!
+BulkSaveChanges is exactly like SaveChanges but performs way faster.
+It’s easy to use, you only need to replace “SaveChanges” by “BulkSaveChanges”, and you are done!

 ```
 // Upgrade SaveChanges performance with BulkSaveChanges